calteeling/options-risk-analysis/README.md

 ## Preview

 [View the Live Demo on Streamlit Cloud](https://options-risk-analysis-jsdhgi4skbdrxyekao7cw6.streamlit.app/)

+Note: The live demo may take ~20 seconds to load if inactive (free-tier hosting).
+Thank you for your patience!

 Below is an example screenshot from the Options Risk Analysis Tool web app: